Cancer Misdiagnosis Compensation Claims

 Case study | £450,000 for delayed rectal cancer diagnosis

 Our medical negligence expertise

-In addition, three members of our clinical negligence claims team; Richard Harries, Claire Hurrell and Jay Nathwani are particularly highly rated for their expertise in Chambers and Partners UK.
-Jay is also recognised as a ‘Next Generation Partner’ and Helen Franklin is listed as a ‘Rising star’ in Legal 500.
+In addition, three members of our clinical negligence claims team; Richard Harries, Claire Hurrell and Jay Nathwani, are particularly highly rated for their expertise in Chambers and Partners UK.
+Richard is also ranked as a ‘Leading Individual’ and Jay and Helen Franklin are recognised as ‘Next Generation Partners’ in Legal 500 UK 2023.